 What is Otoplasty?

-Otoplasty, or surgery to change the shape of the ear.
+Otoplasty, or ear pinning is surgery to change the shape of the ear.
 It is most commonly performed to correct the appearance of ears that are prominent or “stick out”, or to create more normal ear folds in people who are missing them.

-Ear surgery is commonly done on children, in the age range of four to fourteen, as ear growth is nearly complete by age four.
+Ear surgery is commonly done on both children and adults.
 Completing ear surgery prior to age fourteen minimizes ridicule a child may endure.
 For those adults who did not have the opportunity to have their ears corrected in this age range, ear surgery can be perfomed on them as well.

 individual results may vary

 Safety is always Dr. Weinrach’s number one priority.
 He only operates only in accredited surgery centers and hospitals.
 He has hospital priviledges for every procedure he performs.
 Otoplasty is almost always done as an outpatient procedure (you can go home the same day as the procedure).

 For very young children, Dr. Weinrach may recommend general anesthesia.
 Being completely asleep throughout the entire procedure will allow Dr. Weinrach to be able to do the best job possible, and obtain the best possible result.
 For older children or adults, local anesthesia with a sedative is often used.
 You will be in a light sleep, and will not feel discomfort.

 Depending on the problem, the time is takes to do ear surgery varies.
 Anywhere from one to three hours is about average.
 Very complex cases can take longer.